Claire Baker at Clarity Counselling (BScHons, PGDip, Reg.MBACP)

 50 minutes - £50 (payable in advance).

-Limited reduced-cost sessions are available to student/trainee therapists or those on a low income - please feel free to ask more about these.
+Concessions available to student/trainee therapists or those on a low income - please get in touch to find out more.

 Please note, 48 hours notice is required for all cancellations, otherwise the full fee becomes payable.